HiAmMilkWIthToast/Random-ffxiv-Signatures/README.md

 - Some sections are deeper than others depending on what was worth keeping.
 - Always validate against the current client if you plan to use them in a plugin.

+## Notes on Duplicates

+This repo aims to keep each signature in one canonical category only.

+If you spot:
+- duplicate names
+- duplicate signatures
+- the same hook mirrored across multiple categories

+it is usually accidental carry-over from older revisions, not intentional multi-placement.

+Preferred rule:
+- generic hooks live in their single best home
+- subsystem-specific hooks stay in their subsystem
+- packet handlers usually belong under `Network - ...` unless the subsystem placement is clearly better

 ## Credit
 Created by jungle.